since1968/stat-blocks/homebrewery/src/stiletto.markdown

 When a creature misses you with a melee attack using a weapon with which you are proficient, you can use your reaction and expend one superiority die to attempt to disarm and counter.
 Make a Grapple check and add the superiority die to the check.
 On a successful check, the creature is grappled and you are holding the creature’s weapon.
 You must have at least one hand free to make this maneuver.

-**Feinting Attack.** You can expend one superiority die and use a bonus action on your turn to feint, choosing one creature within 5 feet as your target.
-You have advantage on your next attack roll against that creature this turn.
-If the attack hits, add the superiority die to the attack’s damage roll.
+**Feint.** You can expend one superiority die and use a bonus action on your turn to feint, choosing one creature within 5 feet as your target.
+You have advantage on your next attack roll or grapple check against that creature this turn.
+Add the superiority die to the attack roll or grapple check.

 ```
 ```